pugson/react-farcaster-embed/README.md

 Follow me on [Farcaster](https://farcaster.com/pugson) or [Twitter](https://twitter.com/pugson).

-Send me a tip in ETH to
+Send me a tip in ETH or $DEGEN to

 - `pugson.eth`
 - `0x96a77560146501eAEB5e6D5B7d8DD1eD23DEfa23`